uthcode/learntosolveit/languages/python/pylons/pylons.rst

 Pylons
 ======

+Pylons is a lightweight web framework emphasizing flexibility and rapid development using standard tools from the Python community.

 Here are some problems with writing CGI scripts

 * Every script in the site needs the same code to load the config file and to